What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 Avoid Automating Your SEO Efforts

-When performing SEO for eCommerce product pages, it’s never a good idea to overstuff the product name and brand name.
+When performing SEO for eCommerce product pages, overstuffing the product name and brand name is never a good idea.
 Unfortunately, this is a common occurrence s a result of automatically optimised product page SEO.

 To avoid this, provide useful and significant information about the products in the titles, which will help your e-commerce website rank higher for your desired keywords.